reinrl/cyberdojo-marsrover/files/readme.txt

 Q: Can we assume that more than one rover can fit within a single coordinate?
 If they cannot, should we skip the M action, or make them both "indeterminate - collision", etc.?
 A: I say they can co-reside the same quadrant, like some sort of stacked turtle situation

+do as many of the following as possible:
+Edit the rover code such that the second rover to arrive at an occupied square would revert back to its previous location and skip that instruction.
+Edit the rover code such that instead of falling off of the edge, any instruction that would have resulted in falling off would instead be ignored/skipped, and the rover would remain in it's current position/orientation.
+Edit the rover code such that instead of falling off of the edge, it makes a 90 degree turn to the right, and do the move in that direction instead of the original orientation.
+Edit the rover code such that the rovers are in love, but it's a toxic romance, as soon as they are in adjacent squares they both die to spend the rest of eternity next to each other on the red planet.
+Neither of them knows where the other rover is at any time (until its too late obviously).
+One is named Romeo, and the other is named Juliet.
+There is also a third rover that is evil named Tybalt intent on finding Juliet to return her to orbit - when Tybalt lands on a square adjacent to Juliet they ascend into space and Romeo is left to wander alone.

+The star-crossed rovers also have special abilities:
+Romeo can emit noises from a distance to ascertain Juliet's location.
+One of his moves can be spent sending a signal in the direction of his orientation to serenade his love, if Juliet is in that direction he can adjust the next move in his instructions.
+Juliet can power down and sleep, pretending to be incapacitated, thus causing Tybalt to leave Mars and leave Juliet and Romeo to find each other unencumbered.
+If Romeo serenades Juliet while she is asleep, he instantly self-destructs out of grief (fearing her to be incapacitated).

+You win the simulation if Romeo and Juliet find each other - all other results are failure.